This post may contain affiliate links.

 From cooking to sensory bins and science experiments to explorations, you’re sure to find something fun and new to use with your preschool and kindergarten kiddos!

-Each one of these activities is designed to engage your preschoolers.
+Each one of these apple science experiments is designed to engage your preschoolers.
 As summer winds down and autumn is just around the corner, you’ll have plenty of time to try more than one of these science activities and experiments.

 You can explore magnets with your preschoolers when you create this magnetic apples sensory bin.
 All you need is pipe cleaners, sensory bin filler, and a magnet wand.